-This woman. . .walked past other houses containing precious ointment (expensive perfume). . .the cost of which was roughly one year’s wages determined to find where Jesus was.
+This woman. . .walked past other houses with her precious ointment (expensive perfume). . .the cost of which was roughly one year’s wages determined to find where Jesus was.

-The woman found out where Jesus was. . .and she ignored her circumstances because she was at a turning point in her life.
-What did this woman need from Jesus? . . . forgiveness of her sins.
+The woman found Jesus and she ignored her circumstances because she was at a turning point in her life.
+What was this woman seeking from Jesus . . . forgiveness of her sins.

 Luke 7:38 says:

 “And stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment.

 Verse 38 says she “…. stood at His feet before Him weeping. . .”
 Now look at last sentence of v 39 which says: “. . .she is a [notorious] sinner [an outcast, devoted to sin].”